Removing Stains from a Mattress

 If you have a pair of cleaning gloves, put them on to keep your hands clean.

-3. Using cotton or terry cloth towels (whatever you have available) soak up as much remaining liquid as you can.
-Be careful to blot to absorb the staining material, don’t rub.
+- Using cotton or terry cloth towels (whatever you have available) soak up as much remaining liquid as you can.
+Blot to absorb don’t rub.

-6. Repeat this process of spray and blot until the stain and odor is gone.
-You may smell the vinegar, but this will dissipate after the mattress dries.
+- Repeat this process of spray and blot until the stain and odor is gone.
+If you use vinegar, you may smell it until the mattress dries.

 Deodorizing Vomit/Feces